ABTech/abtech.org/templates/markdown/index.md

 In addition to these three areas, we coordinate associated needs and services such as multi-phase/high-load power, rigging & trussing, staging rentals, backline rentals, and more.

 For more information on the services we offer, please [click here](/services).
-Otherwise, use the menu on the left to navigate the site.
+Otherwise, use the menu bar to navigate the site.